owncloud-archive/apps/README.md

 ##Status

 The App is not complete yet...
-* It can be configured to work with the excecutable or the daemon (not tested) mode of ClamAV
+* It can be configured to work with the excecutable or the daemon mode of ClamAV
+* In daemon mode, it sends files to a remote/local server using INSTREAM command
 * When the user uploads a file, it's checked
 * If an uploaded file is infected, it's deleted and a notification is shown to the user on screen and an email is sent with details.
 * Tested in Linux only

 ##In progress

-* Daemon Mode tests
+* Test uploading from clients

 ##ToDo

 * Background Job to scan all files
-* Test uploading from clients
 * Configurations Tuneups
 * Other OS Testing
 * Look for ideas :P